 This episode presents the climax of the fine tuning argument.
 Through simple analogies, it explains the definition of efficient and teleological causes, and why they are so vital for interpreting fine tuning and completing the journey from physics to God.
 It demonstrates how fine tuning indicates that the values of the constants were chosen by an intelligent cause, God, for the purpose of bringing about a complex universe which is full of atoms, molecules, stars, planets, and life.

-This is going to be great, Elie.
+Let's begin with a sneak preview of what we'll do in this episode.
 We're finally up to the bottom line of our argument -that the constants indicate the existence of an intelligent cause - God.
 Last time, we discussed how fine tuning demonstrates that the consequence of an ordered universe seems to somehow be the cause of the incredibly fine tuned values of the constants.
 The problem is, how can the future consequences of the laws of nature determine the values of the constants?
 A natural answer to this question will emerge after we carefully differentiate between two types of causes: efficient causes and teleological causes.

 Summary of Prior Episodes